-5 Official statistics contain detailed information to measure and identify the various components of the costs of road transport in Spain, however, unfortunately, does not reflect any statistics on the costs of transportation by sea.
+5 Official statistics contain detailed information for measuring and identifying the various components of the costs of road transport in Spain, however, unfortunately, no official statistics reflect the costs of transportation by sea.

 6 See for example, Clark et al. (2004) and Marquez-Ramos et al. (2007).